BartyzalRadek/Multi-label-Inception-net/README.md

 Now copy all the created files into the `image_labels_dir` directory located in project root.
 You can change the path to this folder by editing global variable IMAGE_LABELS_DIR in `retrain.py`

+2. Create file `labels.txt` in project root and fill it with all the possible labels.
+Each label on a new line, nothing else.
+Just like an `image_label` file for an image that is in all the possible categories.

 #### Retraining the model
 Simply run the appropriate command from `retrain.sh`.
 Feel free to play with the parameters.

 **Disclaimer**: If you try to retrain the model with just the single example image `car.jpg`, it is going to crash.
-Include at least 20 images in each folder inside `images` directory.
+Include at least 20 images in folder inside `images` directory.

 #### Testing resulting model
 Run: `python label_image.py <image_name>` from project root.